A husband and wife team.

 The 'Real' Boss

 I’m a web/graphic designer by profession and have been creative and artsy since I was a kid.
 My career started out at Stanislas State in 2002, as the web designer and I continue to work there till this day.
-Even though I was creative, photography wasn’t for me till I started helping Jas out more and more.
-In the beginning I would tag along on weddings to assist Jas with the lighting, run things to him or assist with the posing during portraits.
+Even though I was creative, photography wasn’t for me until I started helping Jas out more and more.
+In the beginning, I would tag along on weddings to assist Jas with the lighting, run things to him or assist with the posing during portraits.
 During the ceremony Jas would put down one of his cameras and I would pick it up and shoot from the sides.
 It started happening more often and I started using a spare camera till summer of 2012 when I got my own camera.

 Currently, in addition to being the second shooter, I am also the marketing coordinator, social media and web manager and the graphic designer.
 Though Jas now does his own album designs, I will occasionally design the guestbooks.
 If you ask us to create a save the date or thank you card, that would go through my creative lens.